| |

 where marched through the snow into Switzerland and tended by the Red

 Cross.
-They were known as the Boubaki Army.
+They were known as the Bourbaki Army.

-Swiss artist Edouard Castres had served as a volunteer with the Red
+artist Edouard Castres had served as a volunteer with the Red Cross during

 Benjamin Henneberg commissioned Castres to create a giant panoramic painting